 In concentration and serenity (Samatha) meditation, we return our awareness to one object of meditation to the exclusion of everything else, thereby collecting and unifying the mind stream.
 This practice counteracts the overstimulation of today’s world, reflected in books like “The Shallows” that highlight the neurological effects of social media, texting, and technology that bombard our awareness with messages, alerts, and feeds.
 (Neuroscience will be discussed.)
 Practicing concentration meditation collects the mind stream and “builds the muscle” of concentration, enabling us to turn away from the constant pull of our smartphones, computer screens, games, and entertainment, allowing us to settle into the serenity of our deeper nature.
 The practice also reveals with heightened clarity our habitual patterns that cause us to suffer both on and off the cushion, a process referred to as “purification of mind.”

-This retreat is open to all, and is suitable for beginners as well as experienced meditators.
+This retreat is open to all, and is suitable for beginners as well as experienced meditators (provided you meet the attendance prerequisites below).
 There will be teachings, instructions, periods of sitting and walking meditation, practice dialogues with the teachers, and Q&A opportunities.
 The retreat is held in silence.

-Attendance will be capped between 12 – 24 participants.
+Attendance will be capped at 24 participants.
 Each participant will have a single room, and personal “safety bubbles” will be created in accordance with the current covid-19 conditions at the time to maximize individual and group health.
-Please follow this link to better understand the practical details of our covid-19 health and safety protocols.

 Subsidized fee : $350 plus dana offerings to teacher(s) and staff